 Using data from the BCSC on screening mammograms and subsequent cancer diagnoses from 2005-2008 for women age 60-89 years you will assess the accuracy of screening mammography and patient, mammography, and cancer characteristics that may be associated with accuracy.
-The following variables were measured at each mammogram visit (with some missing data).
+The variables in this dataset were measured at each mammogram visit (with some missing data).
 Missing values are due either to a woman failing to answer a question or the mammography facility failing to report this data to the BCSC.
 Women are recommended to undergo mammography screening annually or biennially, so some women have multiple mammograms included in the data set.

-Specific questions to answer:
+Specific questions to answer

 - Conduct a descriptive analysis of radiologists' assessments on film and digital mammography examinations in a way that informs whether and how the three measures of mammography accuracy differ by age and mammography type.